 The heat map below shows sustainability scores based on how much income is taken from the plan and for how long.
 It assumes a client’s invested in Governed Retirement Income Portfolio (GRIP) 3 and a 1% annual management charge (AMC) applies.

 All values calculated as at 30 September 2018, using a 1% AMC and invested in GRIP 3

 Our current view is that taking an income of 4% is highly sustainable.
 This is based on income being taken for 25 years and assumes that the client’s invested in GRIP3 and a 1% annual management charge (AMC) applies.

 For more information about our income sustainability view, download our Sustainable income guide.

 We update the assumptions used in our drawdown governance service every quarter to make sure your client's income sustainability score always reflects current market conditions.

-This quarter we've seen expected returns across all asset classes and terms increase slightly.
-This has resulted in marginal changes, both positive and negative, to sustainable income levels.
+This quarter we've seen expected returns across most asset classes and terms remain broadly unchanged.

 Our expert view is that the level of chosen income is unlikely to be sustainable and the client has a very low chance of being able to maintain it.